Choosing your Christmas Tree

 The Pine’s irregular open and upright habit is very different to the conical shape of the Firs and Spruces.
 With good needle-retention properties, these fragrant trees offer a very individual aesthetic, and as such we recommend that these are selected by customers in person.

 Treat your fresh tree as you would fresh flowers – cut a little off the bottom so that you have an open, cut edge that will take up water, and make sure you provide plenty water whilst you have the tree in your home.
 The big difference between the tree and flowers – of course – is that the tree will take up surprisingly large quantities of water, so do check very regularly.
 If the cut base of the tree is allowed to dry out, it will seal and it is almost impossible for the tree to take up water through the seal.

-Using a purpose-made Christmas tree stand makes this much easier – to see our stands, please click here
+Using a purpose-made Christmas tree stand makes this much easier – to see our stands, please go to our Christmas shop.

 Pot Grown Trees